TheFriendlyCoder/friendlypins/README.rst

 12. under “Authorization -> type” select oauth 2.0
 13. under "Add authorization data to” select “request url”
 14. click “get new access token”
+15. fill out the form that pops up as follows:
+16. click request token
+17. you’ll be redirected to pinterest web site.
+Log in as yourself.
+18. when prompted, click “okay”to allow your test app access to your pinterest account
+19. click “use token"
+20. The token will appear in the collection configuration.
+Copy the token from there and paste it into your script or pass it along to the calls to `fpins` on the console.